Isawan/terrashine/README.md

 # Terrashine

-A terraform provider cache implemented as a caching proxy.
+A terraform provider mirror implemented as a caching proxy.

 > **Warning**
 > This is still in early development